 At all times the property is rented, make, at a minimum, weekly visits to the pool to ascertain its condition and perform necessary maintenance.

 No private pool or rental pool shall be used until a pool operation license has been obtained from the City.

-Rental pool licenses shall be issued on an annual basis covering the period from July 1 through June 30 of the following year, and the annual fee shall be $50.
+Rental pool licenses shall be issued on an annual basis covering the period from January 1 through December 31 of each calendar year, and the annual fee shall be $50.

 Private pool licenses shall be issued on a one-time basis to the owner of the property, and the one-time fee shall be $50; however, pools existing on the date of adoption of this section shall be exempt from paying the initial fee but must otherwise obtain a license.
 An initial inspection shall be conducted in conjunction with the issuance of the pool license for the purpose of documenting site conditions.
 Additional inspections may be required should changes to the pool, pool equipment, or site be proposed through the application for a permit or otherwise.

 Each property shall be required to obtain a separate license of the appropriate classification.